Last updated: 3 months

 Allah is the best protector! | كَفَى بِاللَّهِ وَكِيلًا |

 Note: The verb كَفَى basically means to be enough.
 However, it can also mean to protect; to spare.
 It is used without a preposition.
-The preposition ب here is used to emphasize.
+The preposition ب here is used to convey emphasis and emphasize the word after the preposition.

 There has to be a singular اِسْم (noun) after it.
 Notice that there is no difference in meaning whether the sentence is written with or without مِنْ – it is just the emphasis!